European Gaming and Betting Association

 The European Gaming and Betting Association (EGBA) is the Brussels-based trade association representing the leading online gambling operators established, licensed and regulated within the EU.
 EGBA works together with national and EU authorities and other stakeholders towards a well-regulated and well-channelled online gambling market which provides a high level of consumer protection and takes account of the realities of the internet and online consumer demand.
 In 2021, EGBA's member companies had 225 online gambling licenses to provide their services to 29,8 million customers across 21 different European countries.

 EGBA is registered to the EU Transparency Register since 2009 with the number 29508582413-52.

 History

+EGBA started in as EBA, European Betting Association which was created in February 2004 by Per-Ivan Selinder, CEO of Expekt.com and Norbert Teufelberger CEO of Betandwin.com on behalf of the founding members, Expekt.com, Betandwin.com, Unibet.com and Goldbet.com.
+Torbjörn Ihre was the first Secretary-General.
+In parallel they also started a cooperation between the 4 founding members for sports integrity, today International Betting Integrity Association, IBIA.

+In February 2007 EBA changed to EGBA to include casino focused members and Sigrid Ligné, took over as Secretary-General.

-EGBA was created in February 2007 and was formerly known as the European Betting Association.
-Maarten Haijer serves as the association's Secretary-General since April 2013.
+Maarten Haijer serves as the association's 3rd Secretary-General since April 2013.

 Membership

 EGBA is a member-driven association which works closely with its members, on a daily basis, to ensure regulatory and market development outcomes – at both EU and national-level – which support a well-regulated and competitive European online gambling sector.
 Membership is open to online gambling companies who are established in the EU/EEA and can subscribe to the association’s values.

 EGBA currently has six member companies: